This post is in partnership with Greenwood Nursery. All thoughts and words are my own.

 The importance of milkweed plants for monarchs

 When you think about it, it’s rather remarkable how a butterfly can spot a single milkweed from the sky.
-She lands on it, scratches it with her front legs, tastes it with her feet, and confirms that it’s indeed milkweed.
+She spots the milkweed’s characteristic cluster of petite, star-shaped flowers, lands on it, scratches it with her front legs, tastes it with her feet, and confirms that it’s indeed milkweed.
 She then proceeds to lay her egg on a leaf—and only on the leaf of a milkweed plant.

 This is because monarch caterpillars depend on the plant for food, eating every leaf in their path until they complete their metamorphosis (a cycle that takes about four weeks).
 Unlike adult monarchs (butterflies), caterpillars cannot simply feed on any plant they please.